2017–2020 Thai temple fraud investigations: Domestic

 Paiboon Nititawan agreed with the 2018 arrests.

 Representatives of the Thai monastic community responded to the arrests dumbfounded and saddened.
-Chao Khun Kasem, head of southern ecclesiastical regions and head of a pro-Buddhist network, accused the Thai junta of lack of transparency.
+Chao Khun Kasem, head of southern ecclesiastical regions and head of a pro-Buddhist network, accused the Thai junta of a lack of transparency.
 Chao Khun Kasem, as well as Jaroon Wannakasinanont, leader of several pro-Buddhist networks, stated that the government should deal with its own officials first, and only after that deal with the monks involved, if the monks were guilty at all.
 He argued that if the allocated budget was not used exactly as requested, but was still used for public rather than personal purposes, it was not a serious fault.
 Pisit Lilawachiropas, former member of the State Audit Office of Thailand, and Korn Meedee, chairman of the Thailand Buddhists Federation, said accusations against temples were not clear.
 They mentioned that the categories in the budget request procedure were very broad, and therefore different interpretations in applying the budget were likely.
 Chao Khun Kasem stated that officials often grant large sums to decrease paperwork, and sometimes use the same budget for several temples.
-Pricha Puemprasith, a scholar at the Thammasart University, stated that Pongporn's very position as director of the NOB was questionable, because he was appointed by the junta rather than by Buddhist representatives.
+Pricha Puemprasith, a scholar at Thammasart University, stated that Pongporn's very position as director of the NOB was questionable, because he was appointed by the junta rather than by Buddhist representatives.

 The investigations and subsequent arrests have been described as politically motivated.
 Specifically, Korn has speculated that the arrest of the three Sangha Council members was a form of political revenge.
 According to Korn, the three council members had been instrumental in removing Pongporn from his position in August 2017.
 Moreover, they were understood to have connections with the United Front for Democracy Against Dictatorship that opposed the junta, and were therefore seen as a threat.
 Critics of the junta have argued that the high-profile arrests were an attempt to cover up the military government's own failings.